 The Frame Body field is not present in the WUR Beacon frame.

-9.10.3.2 WUR Wake-up frame format
+9.10.3.2 WUR Wake Up frame format

-The frame format of the WUR Wake-up frame is as defined in Figure 9-747a (WUR frame format).
+The frame format of the WUR Wake Up frame is as defined in Figure 9-747a (WUR frame format).

 The Frame Control field is as defined in 9.10.2.1.1 (Frame Control field), with the Length Present subfield set to 1 if the Frame Body field is present and the Length Present subfield set to 0 otherwise.